 A peaceful seashore or a powerful force?
 Use an image like this to allude to your personality with the help of your LinkedIn headline and profile picture.

 Are you passionate about nature conservation and environmentalism?
 Underscore your passion with a zoomed-in detail like the end of this branch.
 It's great to look at the bigger picture, but the details are what gets us there.

 Transportation & Logistics

-Hopefully you found an image (or some inspiration!) from this list of 20+ images to use as a background photo on your LinkedIn profile.
-LinkedIn is by design a mostly-text platform which is why you should take every opportunity to use logos, photos, and images to reinforce your professional experience and brand.
+Hopefully, you have found an image (or some inspiration!) from this list of 20+ images to use as a background photo on your LinkedIn profile.
+LinkedIn is, by design, a mostly text platform, which is why you should take every opportunity to use logos, photos, and images to reinforce your professional brand.

 If you didn't find quite the right thing on this post, remember not to go overboard when selecting another image.
 Keep your background photo simple, personal, and workplace-appropriate – you won't go wrong.